 Trees are a great addition to your property.
 Not only can they add appeal and shade for energy efficiency, but trees can also increase the value of your home.
 A mature tree can be worth as much as $1,0000 – $10,000.

 The Texas Ash adds a nice natural element to your landscape design.
 It can reach heights of 40 feet and spread up to 35 feet.
 However, protecting your Texas Ash trees does require some professional help, as these tips and professional help will ensure that you know how to maintain your Texas Ash trees.
+Learn how to identify Ash trees in Austin.

 How To Water Your Ash Tree